 We may, as a matter of law, and without requiring notice or consent, use your information for crime and fraud prevention, or systems administration within Vint-tro and to monitor and/or enforce Vint-tro’s compliance with any regulatory rules and codes.

-For Personal Data to be processed lawfully, they must be processed on the basis of one of the lawful bases set out in the Regulation.
+For Personal Data to be processed lawfully, it must be processed on the basis of one of the lawful bases set out in the Regulation.
 These include, among other things, the data subject’s consent to the processing, or that the processing is necessary for the performance of a contract with the data subject, for compliance with a legal obligation to which the data controller is subject, or for the legitimate interests of the data controller or the party to whom the data is disclosed.
 When sensitive Personal Data is being processed, additional conditions must be met.
 When processing Personal Data as data controllers in the course of our business, we will ensure that those requirements are met.

 2.2 NOTIFYING DATA SUBJECTS